eaneatfruit/TJC-AV/README.md

 # TJC-AV
 Toronto's AV front and backend.
 Developed many years ago, meant for internal use only.
+This was made before my background in security.

 **Brief Installation Steps**
 - Install Windows IIS Service